gvwilson/sensibleadventures/maddy-roo/old.md

 and I don't know where we are
 and there's nothing we can do
 and it's *not fair*."
-She buried her face in her hands.
+She buried her face in her paws.

 "Well,
 you could always try pulling another lever,"
-Maddy joked lamely.
+Maddy said.

 "Stop it!"
 Sindy snapped,
-teardrops glistening on her furless cheeks.
+teardrops glistening on her brown-furred cheeks.
 "It's not my fault stuff happens sometimes."

-"I didn't mean---" Maddy began, startled, but her sister wasn't finished.
+"I never said---" Maddy began, startled, but her sister wasn't finished."

-"I don't know why stuff works for me when it doesn't work for you.
+"You and mama---you never say it, but I know you think it's my fault papa was taken.
-I don't know why, why they took papa an' they didn't take me, but it isn't my fault!"
+And when I get angry and, and you trip and fall down or drop something, or, or the levers and buttons and stuff here---it's not my fault!"

 Maddy wrapped her arms around her little sister.
-"I know, I know, I know," she repeated softly, rocking Sindy back and forth just like she had when they were both little and Sindy woke up with nightmares.
+"I know, I know, I know," she repeated softly, rocking Sindy back and forth just like she had when they were both little and she was allowed to help get her sister to sleep.
 "Nobody thinks it's your fault.
 None of this is your fault."